 VITAMIN B5 (PANTHENOL & PANTOTHENIC ACID)

-Vitamin B5 helps to draw moisture from the atmosphere, binding to water molecules and maintaining collagen production.
+Vitamin B5 helps to draw moisture from the atmosphere, binding to water molecules and maintaining skin hydration.
 When applied to the skin, Vitamin B5 can offer relief from irritation and reduce redness.
-On top of that, the vitamin can help to repair the skin’s barrier, acting as a shield while nourishing the epidermis.
-It should be noted that when it comes to Vitamin B5 serum, they often work best when combined with a moisturizer.
+On top of that, this vitamin can help to repair the skin’s natural barrier, acting as a shield against the elements while nourishing the epidermis.

 Cosmetic Skin Solutions Hydra B5 Gel 29.95